 Just one gene determines whether or not a child will suffer this disorder or whether it is just a carrier of the abnormal gene.
 Children from South-East Asia, (eg. 600,000 cases in Thailand), India, the Mediterranean and Central Africa are most affected.
 They can suffer from an enlarged liver and spleen, heart failure, growth retardation and hormonal disorders.
 Current treatment includes regular blood transfusion, chelating or "iron-removing" drugs, and hydroxyurea.

 About wheatgrass and healing

-For many years, wheatgrass has been known to be effective for a number of ailments such as anemia.
+For many years, wheatgrass has been known to be effective for treating a number of ailments such as anemia.
 (1,2,3), suppurating wounds (4), burns (5), liver cancer (6), and ulcerative colitis (7) where chlorophyll has been implicated as the biological active responsible for reported healing effects.
 (Note: My research has determined that chlorophyll has no therapeutic effects in humans.)

 Wheatgrass may also influence treatment of beta-thalassemia (thalassemia major, Cooley's anemia, Mediterranean anemia) and sickle cell disease which are all debilitating and potentially life-threatening blood disorders.

 A study performed by Dr. R. K. Marwaha at the Advanced Pediatric Centre, Postgraduate Institute of Medical Education and Research, Chandigarh, India, entitled "Wheat grass juice reduces transfusion requirement in patients with thalassemia major: a pilot study." recorded the following results of 16 patients:

 - All participants required fewer blood transfusion (from 0.4 to 43%)

 - 50% had at least 25% reduction in transfusion requirements